Hey there. We’re glad you’re interested in contributing to ExpatDen. If you have a topic that could benefit our readers, we’d love to hear about it.

 For partial and rough drafts, make sure your article:

-- is written for our audience of Thailand expats and travelers
+- Is written for our audience of expats and travelers

-If we like you’re pitch, we’ll then ask you to write a 400-word paid sample on the topic.
+If we like your pitch, we’ll then ask you to write a 400-word paid sample on the topic.

 If we accept your rough draft, you’ll work with one of our editors to bring it up to publishing standards.

 Our team reviews and responds to each submission.
 Whether we accept or decline your pitch, you’ll hear back from us.

 If we accept your pitch or approve your draft, one of our editors will contact you.
 The editor will be your point of contact throughout the development of your article.
 The editor will help you develop your outline and provide feedback while you write the article.